rmarting/fuse7-sb-sample-docker-fatjar-vs-docker-thinjar/README.md

 Main Differences:

-* Each time we build the fatjar application the layer with the application is replaced completely (aroung 22Mb)
+* Each time we build the fatjar application the layer with the application is replaced completely (around 22Mb)

     $ mvn clean package -Pdocker-fatjar
     $ docker image history fuse7-sb-sample-fatjar:1.0.0-SNAPSHOT